-for $j = 2, \dots, n$, and $p_j$ is an $n \times 1$ vector satisfying $\tilde{Q}_j p_j = 0$ which is unique (up to sign normalization) if $\mathrm{rank}(\tilde{Q}_{j'})=n-1$ holds for all preceding $j'=1, \dots, j-1$. \end{enumerate} If at least one drawn reduced-form parameter point passes Step 2 of the current algorithm, we conclude that the imposed identifying restrictions $R$ achieve exact identification.
-If none of the drawn reduced-form parameter points passes Step 2, we conclude that the imposed identifying restrictions do not achieve exact identification. \end{algo}
+for $j = 2, \dots, n$, and $p_j$ is an $n \times 1$ unit-length vector satisfying $\tilde{Q}_j p_j = 0$ which is unique (up to sign normalization) if $\mathrm{rank}(\tilde{Q}_{j})=n-1$ holds for all preceding $j=1, \dots, j-1$. \end{enumerate} If the reduced-form parameter point passes Step 2 of the current algorithm, we conclude that the imposed identifying restrictions $R$ achieve exact identification.
+If not, we conclude that the imposed identifying restrictions do not achieve exact identification. \end{algo}

-The constructions of the orthonormal vectors $p_1, \dots, p_n$ by solving $\tilde{Q}_j p_j = 0$ sequentially for $j=1, \dots, n$, as incorporated in Step 2 of Algorithm \ref{algo:Exact}, is proposed in Algorithm 1 of RWZ.
+The construction of orthonormal vectors $p_1, \dots, p_n$ by solving $\tilde{Q}_j p_j = 0$ sequentially for $j=1, \dots, n$, as incorporated in Step 2 of Algorithm \ref{algo:Exact}, is proposed in Algorithm 1 of RWZ.
 For the purpose of checking exact identification, the important feature of our algorithm is the step of checking $\mathrm{rank}(\tilde{Q}_j) = n-1$ for all $j=1, \dots, n$.
 This extra step, which is absent in Algorithm 1 of RWZ, is necessary to detect failure of exact identification due to redundancy of the identifying restrictions.